poidasmith/mc_enchanted_sign/README.md

 ![Demo](demo.gif)

-Uses a simple templating format for easy definition of structures that can be stamped in any direction

 ## Template

+The addon uses a simple templating format for easy definition of structures that can be stamped in any direction

 <pre>
 # A village house with bed, double-chest, crafting table